UsabilityEngineering/uxportfolio-Mscheer75/README.md

 I am a computer information systems major a CSU Chico State.

-The reason why I am taking this class is that
+The reason why I am taking this class is that I think functional design is important, not only for the ease of use, but for the longivity for the product.

 ## UX Team Project